operator-playground-io/kong-operator-tile/tutorials/expose-application-service.md

 ```

-***Conclusion: From the above response output we can ensure that application service is accessible using this kong ingress controller.***
+***Conclusion: From the above output can conclude that it start serving traffic to our application.***